X

 Canva Cons:

-• Too many template options can be overwhelming
+• Too many starting options can overwhelm

-• Best templates often require paid subscription
+• Best designs often require paid subscription

 • Limited presentation-specific features